Frozen String Literals and Immutability in Ruby

 frozen << [5, 6] # FrozenError — the array itself is frozen

 For deep freezing, you need to recursively freeze nested structures or use a gem like deep_freeze.
+If you pass around complex hashes or arrays, decide whether shallow immutability is enough or whether you need a deeper copy-and-freeze strategy.

-Enabling Globally
+Enabling globally

 ruby --enable-frozen-string-literal your_script.rb

-Constants and Immutability
+Constants and immutability

 A related concern is constant immutability.
 By default, constants holding mutable objects can be modified: